 In May 2012, Planet Ark developed a report, sponsored by Toyota Australia, focusing on the benefits of interaction with nature for children's health, wellbeing and development.
-The report, Planting Trees: Just What The Doctor Ordered, builds on a 2011 study commissioned by Planet Ark that showed a dramatic and worrying shift in childhood activity in Australia from outdoor play to indoor activity in the space of one generation.
+The report, builds on a 2011 study commissioned by Planet Ark that showed a dramatic and worrying shift in childhood activity in Australia from outdoor play to indoor activity in the space of one generation.

-So How Can National Tree Day Help?National Tree Day is Australia's largest community tree planting and nature care event, where kids and their families can get outside and have fun.
-It's a safe day out for families, giving them the opportunity to do something positive for their health and wellbeing, as well as the health of the environment.
+As Australia's largest community tree planting and nature care event National Tree Day is a great way to get outside and connect with nature.
+It's a memorable day out for families, giving them the opportunity to do something positive for their health and wellbeing, as well as the health of the environment.